-It’s easy to end up feeling that all you do is work – especially in a world where technology is constantly evolving and our whole lives are programmed into our smartphones.
+It’s easy to end up feeling that all you do is work – especially over the past year where many more of us have been working from home, and since our whole lives are programmed into our smartphones.
 Research has shown that the more hours you spend at work, the more hours you are likely to spend outside of work thinking or worrying about it.
 So the question is, what can you do to avoid working longer hours, so that you have more time to focus on your health and wellbeing?

 The answer will be slightly different for each of us, but the tips below should offer a helpful starting point on your journey towards a better work-life balance.
 Achieving a healthy balance between work and play isn’t always easy, however, it is possible!

 10 tips to help you achieve a work-life balance

 1. Create boundaries and stick to them